Although undeniably one of the most talented male seiyuu of his generation, Tasuku Hatanaka is still working towards reaching the top in the industry.

-Nikukai is a group of male seiyuu that usually hang out outside of work that comprises Soma Saito, Yoshiki Nakajima, Yuma Uchida, Kaito Ishikawa, Tasuku Hatanaka, Taku Yashiro and Yuichiro Umehara.
+Nikukai is a group of male seiyuu that usually hang out outside of work that comprise Soma Saito, Yoshiki Nakajima, Yuma Uchida, Kaito Ishikawa, Tasuku Hatanaka, Taku Yashiro, and Yuichiro Umehara.

 This is well known among his fans and his friends in the voice acting industry always point this out: Tasuku Hatanaka loves exercising.
 He’s always active and plays a variety of sports.

-He particularly fond of basketball, karate, long walks and loves dancing.
+He is particularly fond of basketball, karate, long walks, and loves dancing.
 As pointed out by many of his peers, Hatanaka seems to always be full of energy to spend.